Are Kids Like an Ancient Torture Device?

 Here are 3 things you can do to avoid going crazy from lack of control.

-- Remember your values – While I discussed the overwhelming nature of having so little control even though what you’re doing on a daily basis isn’t “difficult,” that perception of overwhelm can be reduced by stepping back and looking at the bigger picture.
-I bet you have designs on your children growing into well-rounded, productive adults someday.
+While I discussed the overwhelming nature of having so little control even though what you’re doing on a daily basis isn’t “difficult,” that perception of overwhelm can be reduced by stepping back and looking at the bigger picture.
+I bet you have designs on your children growing into well-rounded, productive adults someday?
+Knowing those factors is identifying your values.
 I know for me it’s maddening to feel stuck communicating at a 3-year-old level all day, but remembering that every little bit of teaching and modeling of good behavior is helping Mary develop into that future adult helps me stay grounded.

 So, to wrap up, I’d appreciate if you didn’t tell all your friends that this weird psychologist guy said that kids are terrorists who torture us.
 But maybe you can share this blog post with them, so they can get some context to go along with the click bait title 😊

 If you’ve been struggling and feeling like the kids are running the show, please reach out for a free strategy call.
-I would love to spend some time chatting with you to hear about your struggles, and helping you see that there is hope.
-I have a few spots available in my Palm Harbor therapy office, so please give me a call at 727-469-3008, or click the link below to schedule.
+I would love to hear about your struggles, and help you see that there is hope.
+I have a few spots available in my Palm Harbor therapy office, so please give me a call at 727-498-1809, or click the link below to schedule.